-And I've often thought, if we had a place for leadership, campus leadership at the governing body level, to sit and to work through a process of a lot data, and reason, logic, why this makes sense, how to leverage, emphasis for a good outcome for students...
-However long it takes, let's get a common view of the future.
-And I don't know if that would have worked, but it surely would have been better than just going directly into a process in a community where, and Doug, in order to understand it, this is a part of the plantation agriculture of the South.
-This is very hierarchical around the issues of race.
-I think a place for groups in the room to talk about the next 25 years, the next 15 years, what this community could look like economically, what it could look like in skills, knowledge, and jobs of the future.
-These two campuses have a role in making that happen.
-Somehow that would have been very helpful to have a safe place for hard discussion.
+But it added another layer of complexity as these campuses viewed themselves as having such differences in the past.
+We did not give them time to talk about a common future.
+We started the execution implementation process right away.
+And I've often thought if we had a place for leadership and leadership at governing body level to sit and to walk through a process of a lot of data, reason, logic, why this makes sense, how to leverage emphasis for a good outcome for students.
+And the longer it takes, let's get a common view of the future.
+And I don't know if that would have worked, but it surely would have been better than just, I think, going directly into a process in a community where.
+And Doug, in order to understand this is a part of the plantation agriculture of the South.
+This is being hierarchical around the issues of race.
+I think a place for roots being in the room to talk about the next 25 years, the next 15 years, what this community could look like economically, what it could look like on skills, knowledge, and jobs of the future.

+These two entities have a role in making that happen.
+Somehow that would have been very helpful to have a safe place for a hard discussion.

-DOUG LEDERMAN: We're speaking about the Transformational Partnerships Fund with John MacIntosh of SeaChange Capital Partners and Art Dunning, former president of Albany State University.
-John, how do you envision the fund working with institutions at the beginning, not on the form and structure process that you said you thought should come second, but on the initial exploration around, is something really not working and do we need to make a major change in how we fulfill our mission?
+We're speaking about the Transformational Partnerships Fund with John MacIntosh of SeaChange Capital Partners and Art Dunning, former president of Albany State University.
+John, how do you envision the fund working with institutions at the beginning, not on the form and structure process that you said you thought should come second, but on the initial exploration around, is something really not working, and do we need to make a major change in how we fulfill our mission?

-JOHN MACINTOSH: You know, if the word in your heart is no, no, never...
-No, never will we even share our back office, let alone discuss a merger.
+You know, if the word in your heart is, no, no, never.
+No, never will we even share our back office, let alone discuss the merger.
 I don't judge you.
 That's fine.
 But let's move on.

-If it's yes, but...or even maybe, but..., how do we start that first discussion?
-What if word leaks out, what sort of consulting assistance do we need?
-The modal number of partnerships discussions that most leaders have been through is zero.
-That's the most common.
-I'm sure, okay, Franklin and Marshall was a merger, but none of the people who run Franklin and Marshall were involved.

-So I think part of this is to say, listen, if you've got yourself in whatever process to the point where you're saying, maybe there's something to discuss with those folks down the road or across the country.
-Now what?
-That's the call we want and where we hope that, as Art said, we can be a confidential, safe place to help you understand where things are, and what might be the next sensible step, and to consider a grant to help defray those costs.
+If it's yes, but, or even maybe but, how do we start that first discussion?
+What if the word leaks out?
+What sort of consulting assistance do we need?
+The mode or number of partnerships discussions that most leaders have been through is zero.
+That's the most common, I'm sure.
+OK.
+Franklin & Marshall was a merger, but none of the people who run Franklin & Marshall were involved.
+So, I think part of this is to say, listen, if you've got yourself in whatever process to the point where you're saying, maybe there's something to discuss with those folks down the road or across the country, now what?
+That's the call we want and where we hope that, as Art said, we can be a confidential, safe place to help you understand where things are and what might be the next sensible step, and to consider a grant to help defray those costs.